 When traveling to and from most other destinations in the world especially Europe, airlines will impose a weight restriction on your baggage but this can vary from airline to airline.
 Many airlines have special baggage allowances for scuba diving equipment and you should always check with your airline with regards to this before flying.

 For Domestic Flights, here are the links for the following airlines:

-The best piece of advice is to make sure that you always double check with your airline before packing with regards to their baggage policy especially with regards to scuba diving equipment.
+The best piece of advice is to make sure that you always double check with your airline before packing with regards to their baggage policy, specifically check for an additional allowance for scuba diving equipment or sports equipment.
 Also pack light on the clothing front – you will spend most of your time underwater in your wetsuit searching for the weird and wonderful critters we have here in Lembeh!
 If you have any questions with regards to this or any other part of your trip, just drop us an email to [email protected]

 Yes, North Sulawesi is safe.
 For up-to-date information regarding travel to the region, please contact us directly via email at [email protected] or [email protected] or contact your local Foreign Travel Advice Bureau.

 When travelling in the tropics, it is always wise to be up to date with Typhoid, Tetanus/Diphtheria, Hepatitis and a current Polio protection.
 As parts of Indonesia are in a malaria zone (not North Sulawesi), please check with your physician or medical center on the type of prophylaxis you should use.
-Always ass about possible side effects and also when you should start to take them before the trip.
+Always ask about possible side effects (especially for divers) and also when you should start to take them before the trip.

 The official language in Indonesia is Bahasa Indonesia.
 The staff at Lembeh Resort are multilingual and English is widely spoken.
-Other languages spoken include Spanish, German, Japanese, Italian and French.
+Other languages spoken include; German, Japanese and French.